 With the sample resources provided, you should expect a 98% success rate of the query tests.
 There's an open GitHub issue against the FHIR Server that's causing one of these tests to fail.
 Resource returned multiple times if it meets both base criteria and _include criteria. #2037

-In this tutorial, we walked through setting up Azure API for FHIR to pass the Touchstone tests for the Da Vinci PDEX Payer Network (Plan-Net) Implementation Guide.
-For more information about the supported features in Azure API for FHIR, see
+In this tutorial, we walked through setting up the Azure API for FHIR to pass the Touchstone tests for the Da Vinci PDEX Payer Network (Plan-Net) Implementation Guide.
+Next, you can learn about all the FHIR service features.

 FHIR® is a registered trademark of HL7 and is used with the permission of HL7.